Aligning for Student Success: Integrated Guidance

 Early Indicator and Intervention Systems (EIIS) is focused on creating and supporting cohesive systems of data collection and analysis, interventions, and supports.

-This new process places a greater emphasis on equity, community engagement and a more well-rounded education.
+This process places a greater emphasis on equity, community engagement and a more well-rounded education.

-Below, you can view BSD’s proposed Integrated Guidance plan.
-This draft will be presented to the School Board during its business meeting on Monday, February 27 at 7:30 p.m. at the District Administrative Office, 1260 NW Waterhouse Ave. in Beaverton.
+A draft will be presented to the School Board during its business meeting on Tuesday, March 11 at 7:00 p.m. at the District Administrative Office, 1260 NW Waterhouse Ave. in Beaverton.
 You’re welcome to share your feedback directly with the School Board during the public comment period.
-In addition, you can share feedback on the proposed plan on the Engage BSD website.
+In addition, after the plan is posted, you can share feedback on the proposed plan through an online survey on the Engage BSD website.

 - Needs Assessment Summary